 Research

 Our research aims to create the devices and microsystems for future computers.
 Computers are not only our desktops and laptops.
 They can also be very large-scale systems like datacenters, or be very portable like phones and watches.
 Computers augment our abilities to analyze and will continue to be important to help us understand and solve the toughest problems facing humanity, such as the climate, health, and sustainability.
-How will computers be like 10 years from now?
+How will computers be like 5 to 10 years from now?
+How will the field of photonics be like 5 to 10 years from now?

 In large-scale systems, there is a great need to reduce the power consumption and latency of computing for machine learning and artificial intelligence applications.
 Computing paradigms that fundamentally go beyond digital electronics, like quantum computing and neuromorphic computing, are on the horizon.
 In terms of portable devices, people are becoming increasingly close and attached to computers.
 The next types of computing devices will need to have interfaces that are more comfortable, convenient, and functional than phones and watches.
 In the distant future, could a computer be even integrated within a person?